 Gang Canal has become polluted at some places at sriganganagar due to the confluence of sewage, domestic wastes and industrial effluents of some small enterprises with various types of pollutant deterioted to human health and aquatic organisms.

 The information regarding zooplankton of the polluted river is still scanty.
-The Zooplankton plays an river is still scanty.
 The Zooplankton plays an important role in the early detection and monitoring the pollution of water.
-Therefore, an attempt to evaluate the effect of domestic sewage on zooplankton population in Gang Canal, Sriganganagar, Rajasthan, India is made in this paper.
+Therefore, an attempt to evaluate the effect of domestic sewage on zooplankton population in Gang Canal, Sriganganagar, and Rajasthan, India is made in this paper.
 Assessment will be done by using zooplankton as bio-indicator of pollution.